CowboyPurest/EFPowerTool/README.md

 Issue reported on codeplex: http://entityframework.codeplex.com/workitem/2892

 #### 2. Re-use of existing connections when running "Reverse enginner code templates" command
-This change will prompt existing connection string to use instead of creating the connection again via VS Database connection tool.
+The VS Db connection dialog appearing everytime you run the reverse engineer tool and it was adding new connection string for each run.
+With this change the tool will prompt to use existing connectionstring instead.
+It still allows to open the VS Db connection dialog.

 ![Connection prompt](http://i.stack.imgur.com/yl2l9.png)

 1. Allows to select connection from existing ones.
 2. Allows to create new connection using `[..]` button.

+#### 3. Fixed few buggy situations and tweaked performance for code generation.
 -------------------------
 **Status** - Ready for testing.